ROZALIYA0206/whitepaper/README.md

 * Full empowerment, customization and control for future updates and integrations to the Hedge platform, as well as the ability to build out more complex features.

-* Real-time market data will allow Blueprints to be solved on-chain automatically withouth the need for an Oracle.
+* Real-time market data will allow Blueprints to be solved on-chain automatically without the need for an Oracle.

 * A reduction in dependency on the Ethereum network and its inherent limitations.